 - Luis Calzado, Senior Project Advisor, GSEP

 The Lima E-Bus Pilot Project

-Translation will be available in French and English.
-A Q&A period will follow presentations.
-The webinar will be recorded and made available afterwards.
-This webinar is organized by the Global Sustainable Electricity Partnership (GSEP) and the Institut de la Francophonie pour le développement durable (IFDD).
+This webinar was organized by the Global Sustainable Electricity Partnership (GSEP) and the Institut de la Francophonie pour le développement durable (IFDD).